10 eShop Key Successful Factors

 2. Online Helpdesk

-Online help desks serve as an important touch point on your eShop, it helps explain anything in your eShop that is not clear enough.
-It is not only a live chat, but also a self-serving knowledge base for providing answers to specific personal questions.
+Online help desks serve as an important touch point in your eShop, it helps explain anything in your eShop that is not clear enough.
+It is not only a live chat, but also a self-serving knowledge base for providing answers to different specific questions.
 Some online help desks can also let you log-in right there to track your order delivery status in real time.
-All these functions help provide fast and personal experience your customers to build trust and loyalty.
+All these functions help provide fast and personal experience for your customers to build trust and loyalty.